GLP1 Muscle Loss & Body Composition Data

 Retatrutide’s inclusion of a glucagon receptor (GCGR) agonist introduces a mechanistically distinct pathway for weight loss.
 Unlike single-agonist GLP-1 drugs which rely primarily on appetite suppression and reduced caloric intake, the GCGR component activates hepatic thermogenesis—increasing resting energy expenditure by stimulating fat oxidation in the liver.

 This creates a theoretical advantage for body composition: rather than requiring the body to catabolize lean tissue alongside fat for energy, GCGR-mediated thermogenesis provides an alternative energy expenditure pathway that is inherently fat-preferential.
-Early Phase 2 data from the Retatrutide trial program showed 24.2% total body weight loss at the highest dose, exceeding any other compound in the obesity pharmacotherapy landscape.
+Phase 2 data from the Retatrutide trial program showed 24.2% total body weight loss at the highest dose; the December 2025 TRIUMPH-4 Phase 3 readout reported 28.7% at 12 mg over 68 weeks — the highest figure for any compound in the obesity pharmacotherapy landscape.
 For a direct efficacy comparison, see our Retatrutide vs Tirzepatide vs CagriSema head-to-head analysis.

 Whether this translates to a measurably superior lean-to-fat loss ratio remains to be confirmed by Phase 3 DEXA body composition data.
 This is one of the most closely watched endpoints in the ongoing trial program and will likely be reported in late 2026 or 2027.
 For body composition outcomes across all current weight loss therapies, see our weight loss injections comparison guide.